 Bear in mind that the whole process can take between a few days and a few weeks, depending on what caused his sudden anxiety in the car and how strong it is.
 So be patient, you’ll get there eventually!

 It’s also really important that you always keep a very calm attitude.
 This will rub off to your pupper and will help him to accept car riding again.

-Another thing that sometimes does wonders is a thundershirt.
-This helps your furry friend to feel safe which will make him calm.
-It’s particularly helpful if he’s experienced something scary in the car.
-Just try it out, most dogs love it because it comforts them, even if they’re not scared of anything.
+Another thing that sometimes does wonders is a thundershirt or a snuggle puppy.
+These are both things that comfort your dog and help him feel safe.
+They’re particularly helpful if he’s experienced something scary in the car.
+Just try it out, most dogs love them because these are comforting things, even if they’re not scared of anything.

-Now I wanna show you some more specific reasons that are fairly easy to spot why your dog could be anxious in the car:
+Now I wanna show you some more specific reasons for dog anxiety in the car that are fairly easy to spot:

 2. Change of routine